 It is the opinion of the Board that the quality of a company's reporting is primarily determined by the organisation's competence in accounting matters as well as how the accounting, reporting and finance functions are staffed and organised.
-At Ratos, the business area teams and Ratos Accounts are involved in the reporting from the companies.
+Ratos's business area managers and finance function are involved in the reporting from the companies.
 This means that the quality of the accounting and reporting of the companies is continuously examined and developed.
-Ratos's business area teams, together with Ratos Accounts, evaluate the material reported by the companies analytically, looking at its completeness, accuracy and compliance with Ratos's accounting principles.
-Ratos Accounts has an active dialogue with each company.
-Any deviations noted in the legal and operational follow-up are corrected following a dialogue with the company concerned.
+Ratos's business area managers, together with Ratos's finance function, evaluate the material reported by the companies analytically, looking at its completeness, accuracy and compliance with Ratos's accounting principles.
+Ratos's finance function has an active dialogue with each company.
+Any deviations noted in the legal and operational follow-up are corrected.
 Performance and risks that are identified are communicated monthly to the CEO and CFO who, where appropriate, in turn report to Ratos's Board.

 Every month, the companies provide a report in which the activities in the company and the company's development are described and analysed.
-The report is submitted to Ratos's management each month and to Ratos's Board each quarter.
+The report is submitted to Ratos's management and Board.
 The reports are supplemented with monthly meetings between the companies and Ratos's management, during which the reporting is discussed and analysed to understand each company's financial development and follow up on the company's operations.